 Once the final coat is done, remove tape and let trim dry thoroughly for 24 hours before painting your walls.

-Why is semi-gloss the best finish for trims?
+Why is semi-gloss the best finish for trim?

 Ask any interior designer what their preferred finish is for trims and we’ll bet money the answer will always be semi-gloss.
 Semi-gloss is the best finish for trims because it provides a radiant sheen that contrasts beautifully when paired with walls in a lower sheen level, like eggshell.
 That contrast is far more interesting than having all of your finishes uniform.
 Plus, the radiant sheen really allows your trims and moldings to stand out and shine next to your walls.